 The cap gun dreads now shoot each Sleeper battleship while they burn away to reach orbit, hitting the triggers quickly.
 If battleships do reach orbit then hit them with a the HAW dread.
 All dreadnoughts should be running their smartbombs to kill off frigates and the HAW guns need to kill off cruisers.
 Kill the Drifter once you have him pointed.
 Easy

 The fits I’m providing here are perhaps not the best in the world, but they are cheap and easy to replace.
 Each of them has capital sized guns fitted as an example.
 Do make sure to bring a set of HAWs, though, or you’ll just be stuck in site.
 You’ll also want to pack some additional goodies such as expanded cargoholds, webs and heavy warp disruptors for the Drifter.
 These should also always be ran with T2 Siege for the extra damage to kill battleships before they get a chance to orbit.
 Finding krabs with Siege Module I’s is just sad.
+Fits have not been changed since the resist nerf, just use a mobile depot and refit with a Damage Control II instead of a damage mod if you start dying.
+Use your DPS to tank and kill the site fast instead!

 [Naglfar, Cheap C5 Krab] Gyrostabilizer II Gyrostabilizer II Gyrostabilizer II Gyrostabilizer II True Sansha Capacitor Power Relay Dark Blood Capacitor Power Relay Capital Clarity Ward Enduring Shield Booster Adaptive Invulnerability Field II Target Painter II Tracking Computer II Tracking Computer II Capital Cap Battery II Hexa 2500mm Repeating Cannon II Hexa 2500mm Repeating Cannon II Hexa 2500mm Repeating Cannon II Imperial Navy Large EMP Smartbomb Siege Module II Capital Capacitor Control Circuit I Capital Semiconductor Memory Cell I Capital Semiconductor Memory Cell I Barrage XL x1000 Hail XL x1000 Nanite Repair Paste x100 Arch Angel Fusion L x1000 Arch Angel Titanium Sabot L x1000 Optimal Range Script x2 Tracking Speed Script x2